Paving industry professionals agree that late spring and summer are the best seasons to lay asphalt and begin asphalt repairs.

-Recycled asphalt is being used for many applications today.
-But when recycled or planed asphalt cannot be resurfaced for more than ten days in the cooler temperatures of autumn, a temporary layer of hot mix asphalt is required.
-This temporary layer must be at least 2-inches thick and should be properly marked.
+Recycled asphalt is used for many applications today.
+However, recycled asphalt cannot be resurfaced more than ten days after it has been set in cooler temperatures.
+A temporary layer of hot mix asphalt would be required in the meantime.
+This temporary layer must be at least 2-inches thick.
+It should also be properly marked for future reference.

 Asphalt Repairs in the Fall

 Completing asphalt repairs may be easier in the fall, depending on the type of repair and scope.
 All of the same rules apply: the hot asphalt mix must be delivered at the right temperature, and laid down in an efficient manner.

 The Best Option